alessandrodorazio/commitlens/README.md

 ## Configuration

-CommitLens offers multiple ways to configure your OpenAI API key:
+CommitLens offers two ways to configure your OpenAI API key:

 ### 1. Using the config command (Recommended)